Skip to main content

 Stage 1: We talk to the telco

-If your complaint is something we can help you with, we will send details of the complaint to the telco and ask them to contact you directly.
-(This is called a referral.)
+If you have previously made reasonable attempts to resolve your complaint with your Telco and your complaint is something we can help you with, we will send details of the complaint to the telco and ask them to contact you directly.
+This is called a referral.

 Telcos have 10 business days to respond to your complaint and try to resolve it with you.
 Timeframes are different for any issues that: